Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to speak too much, especially in a way that is thoughtless or excessive.
-The phrase uses "run" figuratively to convey the idea of someone talking endlessly, rather than referring to actual running, making it idiomatic.
+The idiom uses "run" figuratively to convey the idea of someone talking endlessly, rather than referring to actual running, making it idiomatic.

 Origin: